FAQs: Acne and treatment options

 Is stress causing my acne?

 It is a myth that acne is caused by dirt.
-Frequent washing can irritate skin as the natural oils are stripped away.
-Do avoid oily cosmetics, as further blockage of pores exacerbates the acne process.
+Blackheads are not due to poor washing.
+Frequent washing and scrubbing too hard can irritate skin as the natural oils are stripped away and so it will actually make acne worse.

 How can I prevent scarring?

-Some markings due to acne will fade with time; especially residual red colour or shallow depressions.
-Deeper, ice pick or lumpy scars can be permanent.
+Some markings due to acne will fade with time, especially residual red colouring or shallow depressions.

 Should I squeeze spots?